 Schedule, syllabus and examination date

-The subject presents an overview of some functional materials and their properties, mainly seen from an experimental viewpoint.
-Some central theories, which describes the properties of the materials and their response to external impact, will be discussed.
+This course presents an overview of some functional materials and their properties, mainly seen from an experimental viewpoint.
+Some central theories, which describe the properties of the materials and their response to external impact, will be discussed.
 Topics that will be covered include dielectric materials, magnetic materials, superconductors as well as selected topics within micro- and nanostructured materials.
 The subject will be useful for gaining an understanding of the interplay between classical and quantum mechanical phenomena and clarify how microscopic/atomic processes give rise to the typical properties of different materials.

 After the completion of this course you will: